nodejs/node/src/README.md

 Some internal bindings, such as the HTTP parser, maintain internal state that only affects that particular binding.
-In that case, one common way to store that state is through the use of `Environment::AddBindingData`, which gives binding functions access to an object for storing such state.
+In that case, one common way to store that state is through the use of `Realm::AddBindingData`, which gives binding functions access to an object for storing such state.
 That object is always a [`BaseObject`][].